 Instructions

-Stab the pork shoulder in various places and insert the garlic pieces.
+- Stab the pork shoulder in various places and insert the garlic pieces.
 Combine the adobo and sazon and use as a dry rub and coat pork shoulder.
 Rub the sofrito all around the pork shoulder.
+See the notes for preparing the skin.

 - Cover with plastic wrap and set in your refrigerator overnight.

-Cook covered for about 3 hours.
-Remove from oven, flip and cover once more.
+- Cook covered for about 5 hours.
 You can add ½ to 1 cup of water to the roaster to add some additional juices for later.
+The internal temperature should reach 205°F. The meat will be fall apart tender when it is done.

-- Remove from oven and place half the shoulder on a large cutting board.
+- Remove from oven, let it rest for 15 minutes and place half the shoulder on a large cutting board.
+Remove the skin and set aside.
 Discard the layer of fat.

 - Start chopping the meat with a sharp knife and place chopped pieces in a large bowl.